paviliondev/layouts-tag-list-widget/readme.md

 # 🏷️ Layouts Tag List Widget

 > ⚠️ **Note: This widget is unfinished and still in development.
-Please wait for a release to use a working version of this widget.**
+An alpha version has been released, but please wait for a stable release to use this widget in production.**

 ## 🔍 Overview